Forests would earn carbon rations. Photo ©muralswallpaper.co.uk

 Not only would it promote research and investment into reforestation and carbon sequestration, but because the central carbon bank awards carbon rations, it completely avoids the problem of who should pay for it.
 The main issue would be calculating how ration payments affect the global ration budget.

 Everybody would see how many carbon rations something costs before they buy.
 Each merchant or vendor in the supply chain will have to balance the rations they spend against the rations they demand from their customers.
 The rations they put on its price tag will reflect cumulatively all the carbon that went into its production.

 Currently when a Briton buys a smartphone made in a Chinese factory that is powered by a coal plant the carbon emitted in its manufacture does not count as ‘British’.
-See here for the right way to measure carbon emissions (from the Economist).
+This Economist article outlines the widespread mis-measurement of carbon emissions.

 Bananas from the Caribbean, a smartphone from China, chicken from the local farm, a skyscraper in New York or a Tesla sports car, everything would be paid for with rations.
 The rations required will tell how much carbon it needed.
 We would all quickly become CO2 experts, thanks to keeping a constant eye on how many rations we have left.

 As the economy adapts, the reductions in the amount of carbon required for products will be passed on to the buyer immediately, as soon as the new product is put on sale.

 Producers will pass on their ration reductions to customers to keep ahead of the competition.

 The only need for state intervention will be for key products and services whose carbon ration price tag doesn’t reduce and where people can’t readily find alternatives.

 It can be implemented unilaterally by any nation so it doesn’t require unanimous approval from hundreds of nations.
 Other nations can join at any point to form a larger trading block.